EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 This does nothing except print a notice.
 It's there so you can find the function in breakpoint.py, and put a breakpoint there.

+### kaithem.gpio

+This namespace integrates the excellent GPIOZero into kaithem.

+### kaithem.gpio.DigitalInput(pin, *, pull_up=True, active_state=None, bounce_time=None, hold_time=1, hold_repeat=False, pin_factory=None)

+Creates an object that acts as an interface to the specified GPIO.
+Acts generally like gpiozero.button.

+It acrs /system/gpio/PIN where you can view the status of the tag.
+The tag will be 1 when the button is active.

+#### DigitalInput.onChange(f)
+Subscribes a function that must be f(topic,value) to debounced changes.
+Uses the internal message bus.
+The topic will always be `"/system/gpio/change/"+str(self.pin)`, and the value will always True if active or False if inactive.

+#### DigitalInput.onChange(f)
+Subscribes a function that must be f(topic,value) to get notified on hold events.
+Topic will always be `"/system/gpio/hold/"+str(self.pin)`, and the value will always True.

+#### DigitalInput.setRawMockVakue(f)
+On platforms without real GPIO, or where you explicitly set the factory to Mock, sets the fake raw input value.
+If real GPIO exists, raise an error.

+#### DigitalInput.gpio
+The raw gpiozero.button object.
+Do not override any of the callbacks if you want to use kaithem's native messagebus/tagpoint based API.

 ### kaithem.resource